Vennesla Municipality: Coat of arms

 The coat of arms was adopted on 15 May 1971.
 The blazon is "Gules, three barrulets wavy in bend sinister with six tree trunks with branches issuant in chief and two cogwheels in sinister base Or".
 This means the arms have a red field (background) and the charge is three wavy lines diagonally crossing the arms with six trees above the lines and two cogwheels below.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The three wavy lines symbolises the river Otra, which runs through the municipality.
 The six trees symbolize the importance of forestry to the local economy.
 The cogwheels symbolize the local industry.
 There is a three-pointed mural crown on top of the arms which represent the three municipalities that were merged in 1964 to form the present municipality: Vennesla, Øvrebø, and Hægeland.
 The arms were designed by Alv Erikstad.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Vennesla.
+The Church of Norway has three parishes (sokn) within Vennesla Municipality.
 It is part of the Otredal deanery in the Diocese of Agder og Telemark.